CPK Insurance

 • Workers' compensation is required in New Jersey for businesses with 1+ employees, with exemptions for sole proprietors and partners.

-• New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, which matters when you operate from yards, storage sites, or rented space.
+• Most commercial leases in New Jersey require proof of general liability coverage, which matters when you operate from yards, storage sites, or rented space.

 • Quote requests should account for commercial auto coverage for debris removal and general liability for debris removal contractors, since both are commonly needed for hauling jobs.